Home

 The new units will be accessible by stairs from street level, and from within the existing building.
 The ground floor of the addition under the new units will contain a new laundry, amenity spaces, and church entrance.
 The old laundry room on the 11th floor will be converted into an additional bachelor apartment.

-Another 10 bachelor units will be created within Shalom House, an existing 3 storey brick building immediately east of the apartment building.
+Another 10 bachelor units were created within Shalom House, an existing 3 storey brick building immediately east of the apartment building.
 The overall unit mix for the 21 new units is: 15 bachelor, 4 one-bedroom, and 2 two-bedroom.

 For a look at the schematic plan (or massing plan), click here.